wtsi-hgi/hgi-vault/doc/design.md

 archiving.
 The archive itself may take multiple days to complete, whereas another sweep could be due to run again in the meantime.
-In the proposed set up, this becomes possible and any additional archive events can be added, by subsequent sweeps, to the backlog.
+In the proposed set up, this becomes possible and any additional archive events can be added, by subsequent sweeps, to a backlog.

 The batch process will have the following interface: